Burcher wins 86 Series Race 2

 Turn 7 and Fabian Coulthard passed Tomsett as the #27 went wide, looking to defend the line into the next corner but instead opening himself up for the guest driver in the #100.

-Wanzek led the field after Lap 1 by 0.2s from Burcher, Casha, Coulthard, Tomsett, Hillyer, Goodall, Stinson, Gomersal and Logan in tenth.
+Wanzek led the field after Lap 1 by 0.2s from Burcher, Casha, Coulthard, Tomsett, Hillyer, Reuben Goodall, Brock Stinson, Ben Gomersall and Campbell Logan in tenth.

-Late on Lap 2 Burcher began to pressure Wanzek, Burcher shing the nose in the penultimate corner, before taking a dive down the inside – and taking Casha with him – into Turn 1 to push Wanzek back to third.
+Late on Lap 2 Burcher began to pressure Wanzek, showing the nose of his 86 in the penultimate corner before a pass down the inside of the first corner saw Casha follow him through, pushing Wanzek to third.

-Wanzek was then jumped by Coulthard with some significant contact, before Tomsett and Hillyer also passed the #90 – Wanzek now sixth after leading a handful of corners earlier.
+Wanzek was then jumped by Coulthard with some significant contact in the engagement, before Tomsett and Hillyer also passed the #90 – Wanzek now sixth after leading a handful of corners earlier.

 Burcher then led from Casha and Coulthard, with Race 1 winner Tomsett in fourth ahead of WAU junior Hillyer.